-How does the Equality Act affect osteopathic educational institutions?
+How does the Equality Act affect osteopathic educational providers?

-- 18. Osteopathic educational institutions which are universities will be subject to the Equality Act provisions that apply to further and higher education institutions.
-Educational institutions that are not universities or further or higher education institutions will be subject to the provisions of the Act governing the activities of service providers.
-In addition, institutions that are not universities but who provide university validated degree courses, may be regarded as the agent of the university under the Act and as such be indirectly subject to the provisions governing further and higher education institutions.
-Despite these differences of status the duties of all osteopathic educational institutions under the Equality Act will be very similar, and for the most part no distinction is made in this guidance as to the duties owed by different types of institution.
+- 18. Osteopathic educational providers which are universities will be subject to the Equality Act provisions that apply to further and higher education providers.
+Educational providers that are not universities or further or higher education institutions will be subject to the provisions of the Act governing the activities of service providers.
+In addition, providers that are not universities but who provide university validated degree courses, may be regarded as the agent of the university under the Act and as such be indirectly subject to the provisions governing further and higher education institutions.
+Despite these differences of status the duties of all osteopathic educational providers under the Equality Act will be very similar, and for the most part no distinction is made in this guidance as to the duties owed by different types of provider.
 There is, however, one important distinction the public sector equality duty. - 19.
-Osteopathic educational institutions that are universities, or further or higher education institutions within the meaning of the Equality Act will be subject to the public sector equality duty.
+Osteopathic educational providers that are universities, or further or higher education providers within the meaning of the Equality Act will be subject to the public sector equality duty.
 This is a general duty that requires public bodies to take steps not only to eliminate unlawful discrimination but also to actively promote equality, and to foster good relations between people who share a particular protected characteristic and people who do not.
 The public sector equality duty also applies to private and voluntary bodies in respect of any public functions they carry out. - 20.
-The GOsC is committed to promoting equality and best anti-discriminatory practice in the osteopathic educational institutions offering courses that we regulate.
-We cannot, through this guidance, alter educational institutions' liabilities under the Equality Act, for which they alone are responsible, but we do consider it appropriate to apply our expectations of best practice uniformly to all osteopathic educational institutions, irrespective of their constitution or corporate status.
+The General Osteopathic Council is committed to promoting equality and best anti-discriminatory practice in the osteopathic educational providers offering courses that we regulate.
+We cannot, through this guidance, alter educational institutions' liabilities under the Equality Act, for which they alone are responsible, but we do consider it appropriate to apply our expectations of best practice uniformly to all osteopathic educational providers, irrespective of their constitution or corporate status, and our Standards for Education and Training will apply to all GOSC Recognised Qualifications.

-What duties apply to osteopathic educational institutions?
+What duties apply to osteopathic educational providers?

-21. The Equality Act 2010 protects students from discrimination or harassment on the basis of a 'protected characteristic'8, and also from victimisation.
-Disability is a protected characteristic.

-22. Unlawful discrimination includes:

-- direct discrimination

-- indirect discrimination

-- discrimination arising from disability

-- failure to make reasonable adjustments for disabled people.
+- 21. The Equality Act 2010 protects students from discrimination or harassment on the basis of a 'protected characteristic'7, and also from victimisation.
+Disability is a protected characteristic. - 22.
+Unlawful discrimination includes: - direct discrimination (including discrimination based on perception or association) - indirect discrimination - discrimination arising from disability - failure to make reasonable adjustments for disabled people.